stevenelson35/stevenelson35.github.io/_posts/2023-12-28-ridgefield-reconnaissance.md

 In Ridgefield we had breakfast at [Dimitri's Diner](https://www.dimitrisdiner.com/) before driving around the area and checking out the homes, schools, and grocery store.

-Eventually we made our way to the Norwalk and stopped at the [Maritime Aquarium](https://www.maritimeaquarium.org/).
+Eventually we made our way to Norwalk and stopped at the [Maritime Aquarium](https://www.maritimeaquarium.org/).

 *Meerkats*